screwyprof/form3api/docs/Development.md

 now preserved for debugging/logging purposes.

-Now that the DeleteAccount method is implemented, I can update the previous tests to include a cleanup section, so that the tests accounts were removed automatically after the tests finish.
+Now that the DeleteAccount method is implemented, I can update the previous tests to include a cleanup section, so that the test accounts were removed automatically after the tests finish.

 ## A note on tests structure